Genmato/M2_MultistoreSearchFields/README.md

 Upgrades
 ====

-When there is a updated version available, simply run (in your Magento installation root):
+When there is a updated version available, simply run (in your Magento installation root) to download and install the updated version:

 `composer update`

-to download and install the updated version.

 Configuration
 =====